jafossum/jafossum.github.io/_posts/2015-12-11-reading-ps3-siaAxis-using-python27.md

     print signals
 {% endhighlight %}

-The resulting printout of this somple function will be a 27 char long list of analog values according to the table shown above.
-The Listvalues will only be updated when the actual signal is changing from the PS3 remote itself.
+The resulting printout of this simple function will be a 27 char long list of analog values according to the table shown above.
+(All values have been normalized so that center stick, or no button press will have the default value 0).

+The List values will only be updated when the actual signal is changing from the PS3 remote itself (All signals show up on first run, so the list will allways be complete after initiating).

 This is still a work in progress, but I will make a python package for this in the future and host it on [GitHub](https://github.com/jafossum/)